USS Kidd (DD-661): Preservation

 Kidd was towed from Philadelphia and arrived at Baton Rouge on 23 May 1982, where she was transferred to the Louisiana Naval War Memorial Commission.
 She then went on public view as a museum vessel and hosts youth group overnight encampments.
-Kidd was never modernized and is the only Fletcher-class museum ship to retain its World War II appearance; she was restored to her August 1945 configuration and armament, culminating on 3 July 1997 when her torpedo tubes were reloaded.
-Kidds special mooring in the Mississippi River is designed to cope with the annual change in river depth, which can be up to forty feet.
+Kidd was never modernized and is the only Fletcher-class museum ship to retain its World War II appearance; she was restored to her August 1945 configuration and armament.
+Kidds special mooring in the Mississippi River is designed to cope with the annual change in river depth, which can be up to 40 feet.
 Half the year, she floats as the river rises; the other half, she sits on keel blocks, and her entire hull can be visible as the water is so low.